Jarchangel/printf/README.md

-This is the first group project that we have at Holberton School, which consists of replicating the printf (3) function of language c, calling it this way _printf.
+This is the first group project that we have at ALX, which consists of replicating the printf (3) function of language c, calling it this way, _printf.